-WOOD FURNITURE AND CABINETRY
+WOOD FURNITURE AND CABINETRY -If Equipped

 People are drawn to the natural beauty of wood.
-At Winnebago Industries, our craftsmen work with the art found in each piece of wood to create cabinets of superior quality, backed by the Winnebago Industries warranty.
+At Winnebago Industries®, our craftsmen work with the art found in each piece of wood to create cabinets of superior quality, backed by the Winnebago Industries warranty.

 - Oak is a strong, open-grained hardwood that ranges in color from white to pink and reddish tones.
-Streaks of green, yellow and even black may appear due to mineral deposits.
+Streaks of green, yellow, and even black may appear due to mineral deposits.
 Oak may also contain wormholes and wild, varying grain patterns.
 This distinct graining is considered a desirable quality and has made oak one of the most popular woods used for cabinetry. - Maple is a close-grained hardwood that is predominately white to creamy-white in color, with occasional reddish-brown tones.
 While maple typically features uniform graining as compared to other wood species, characteristic markings may include fine brown lines, wavy or curly graining, bird's eye dots and mineral streaks.
-These traits are natural and serve to enhance maple's natural beauty.
+These traits are natural and serve to enhance maple's natural beauty. - Cherry is characterized by its red undertones, but may vary in color from white to a deep, rich brown.
+Cherry is a close-grained wood with fairly uniform texture, revealing pin knots and curly graining.
+All wood will age with time and the finish will darken.
+This is especially true for cherry.
+This is a soughtafter quality in cherry cabinetry, and those who select it expect this evolution.